schlae/engelbart-keyset/README.md

 | 1 | 1.5K ohm resistor, 1/4 watt | For parallel port version |
 | 1 | DB25 hood | For parallel port version |

+*Note: Instead of the lever-less 1SM2, consider using a switch with a lever like the 311SM1-T or the E-Switch MS0850503F040S1A*

 ## 3D Printing

 I used an Ender 3 with a 0.4mm nozzle and white PLA filament for the 3D-printed